-1. Data subject self-identification at time of data collection / registration
+1. Data subject self-identification at time of data collection / registration a.

-- a.
 The Registrar informs the Registrant (per guidance #3 above) and requests the Registrant (data subject) at the moment of registration data collection to designate legal or natural person type.
-The Registrar must also request the Registrant to confirm whether only non-personal data is provided for legal person type.25 - b.
-If the Registrant (data subject) has self-identified as a legal person and has provided a confirmation that the registration data does not include any personal data, the Registrar should (i) contact the provided contact details to verify the Registrant claim26 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data (to provide Registration Data in the publicly accessible Registration Data Directory Services). - c.
-If the Registrant (data subject) has self-identified as natural person or has confirmed that personal data is present, the Registrar does not set that registration
+The Registrar must also request the Registrant to confirm whether only non-personal data is provided for legal person type.

+b.
+If the Registrant (data subject) has self-identified as a legal person and has provided a confirmation that the registration data does not include any personal data, the

+Commented [MOU4]: Ask#4 - please consider the updates proposed by the RrSG ("any future work within ICANN by the ....") & RySG team ("any future work by ICANN by the relevant controllers and processors in relation...
+Also, please provide further input on what these changes would mean or imply as work on a Code of Conduct was not part of phase 1 or phase 2 recommendations.
+Also consider additional language suggested by IPC (late submission): "For the avoidance of doubt, RDS data requestors are relevant controllers and processors and must be included in any such future work."

+&lt;sup>26 See also https://edpb.europa.eu/sites/edpb/files/files/file1/edpb\guidelines\202005\consent\en.pdf c.
+If the Registrant (data subject) has self-identified as natural person or has confirmed that personal data is present, the Registrar does not set that registration data to automated Disclosure and Publication, unless the data subject consents to Publication.

-24 Not to be confused with the Code of Conduct that is referenced in the RAA and/or Registry Agreements.
+&lt;sup>27 Not to be confused with the Code of Conduct that is referenced in the RAA and/or Registry Agreements.

-25 Note that the confirmation that only non-personal data is provided could also happen at a later point in time.
-However, until the Registrant confirms that no personal data is present in the registration data, the Registrar does not set the registration data to automated disclosure.
+&lt;sup>28 Note that the confirmation that only non-personal data is provided could also happen at a later point in time.
+However, until the Registrant confirms that no personal data is present in the registration data, the Registrar does not set the registration data to automated disclosure